-To clarify this discussion, the five beliefs on baptism could be grouped as follows:
+To clarify this discussion, the five beliefs on water baptism could be grouped as follows and I advocate #3.

 This specific first step can also be called justification and we begin a new life with God as our loving father and Lord when we come to Him in this simple step.
 So I believe He starts to work on us to obey Him in a long process of spiritual maturity.
-That’s why the Bible says many things are required, including baptism- they are required later.
+That’s why the Bible says many things are required, including baptism – they are required later.
 You can see this discussed in James ch 2.
 (I have a whole article on this topic of required obedience after justification).
 But you can’t make any of these things, like baptism, required for actual salvation (justification) or you’ll be denying the faith verses like Romans 10 above.
-I believe this “baptism salvation” (as I’ll call it, item 4 on the list above) comes from confusing two things: 1) verses that do indicate baptism is required (after salvation) and 2) an overly literal interpretation of the symbology of baptism in other verses.
+I believe this “baptism justification” (as I’ll call it, item 4 on the list above) comes from confusing two sets of verses: 1) four verses that do indicate baptism is required (but just after justification by faith) and 2) an overly literal interpretation of the symbology of baptism in three other verses.
 The symbolic verses do make things confusing, as they often do with other topics, and I know very godly people, good friends of mine, who believe this.
-However when you look at it all in context you’ll see the difference between required baptism (after salvation) and baptism salvation.
-I’ll also discuss the salvation of Cornelius which adds clarification.
+However, when you look at it all in context, you’ll see the difference between required baptism (after salvation) and baptism justification.

 What causes people to believe in salvation at baptism:

-These show that baptism is commanded but not that it’s what actually saves you.
+These four scriptures show that baptism is commanded but not that it’s what actually initially saves you.
+Here’s the first one:

 and said, “Truly I say to you, unless you are converted and become like children, you will not enter the kingdom of heaven.
 Matthew 18:3

 All of these are referring to entering the kingdom and each gives a unique aspect of the Christian life that is required.
-The next verse is the same way but it too has been used for baptism salvation because it mentions baptism.
+You have to be careful not to zero-in on just one verse and say that’s the one action where you enter the kingdom.
+The 2nd verse used for baptism justification is also like that:

-“Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
+“Repent, and each of you be baptized in the name of Jesus Christ for [or into] the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 Acts 2:38

 Therefore repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord; and that He may send Jesus, the Christ appointed for you Acts 3:19, 20.

-I believe baptism is a commanded sacrament for a public identification of following Jesus.
+The next three verses that cause confusion are symbolic verses.
+I believe baptism is a commanded sacrament for a public identification of following Jesus and repenting of sin, with the symbology of being crucified with Him and dying and raising from the dead with a double meaning of also dying to ourselves and living for God (cf. Romans 6, Colossians 2:11,12 and Colossians 3:1).
 That’s why it’s so important.
 But it’s symbolic.
 Protestants don’t have any problem taking the clear commands of Jesus to “eat His flesh” as symbolic sacraments.
-Likewise the washing of sins during baptism could also be a commanded symbolic sacrament.
+Likewise, the washing of sins during baptism could also be a commanded symbolic sacrament.
 No one believes that water actually washes sins away.
 So it’s obvious that there’s a certain amount of symbology.
 The Bible constantly uses symbology.
 1 John 1:7 says Jesus’ blood washes our sins away but we’re sure not going to take that literally and incorporate it into baptism.
-There are references in the 4th century to Christians literally stripping all clothes during baptism (they separated the genders) and putting on a special garment as they come up to fulfil Galatians 3 (clothed with Christ).
+There are references in the 4th century to Christians literally stripping all clothes during baptism (thankfully they separated the genders) and putting on a special garment as they come up to fulfil Galatians 3 to be clothed with Christ.
 So you can see how people can go too far.
 But there are no verses forcing us to take anything literal in the symbology of baptism, either of being dead with Christ and raised with him or of washing our sins away.
 A teaching like this would be paramount doctrine, which the Bible never hides away in an obscure verse that could be confused as symbolic.
-Here are some verses using symbology:

 For all of you who were baptized into Christ have clothed yourselves with Christ.
 Galatians 3:27